-This PhD program prepares students for public scholarship focused on addressing critical issues facing communities, such as educational inequality, racism and gender-based violence.
+This PhD program in Community Research and Action prepares students for academic or policy-related careers as public scholars focused on addressing critical issues facing communities.

-Our curriculum draws from varied disciplines, including but not limited to anthropology, demography, criminology, geography, sociology and psychology to research the dynamic interplay among individuals, the organizations serving them, as well as the communities and societies in which they are embedded.
+Our curriculum draws from varied disciplines (e.g., anthropology, criminology, geography, sociology and psychology) to research the dynamic interplay among individuals, the organizations serving them, and the communities (including schools and college campuses) in which they are embedded.

-Students entering our program typically have several years of practice experience in a variety of fields such as education, counseling, human services, public health, public administration, social work or student affairs administration.
+Students entering our program typically have several years of practice experience in a variety of fields (e.g., education, counseling, human services, public health, public administration, social work or student affairs administration).

-Most importantly, students should hold a commitment to social justice, human rights, public service, social welfare and/or community transformation.
+Most importantly, students should hold a commitment to social justice, health and well-being, human rights, public service, social welfare and/or community transformation.

 PhD in Community Research and Action